-3.1 Digital Material: Images
+4.1 Digital Material: Images

 Entrants are required to upload 10 high-resolution photographs of the project that can be used by the Institute for promotional purposes.
 Please note that these images are used for judging purposes and may also be sent to the media.
-All entrant images will also be displayed in the Institute's online gallery after the National Awards are announced.
+All entrant images will be displayed in the Institute's online gallery.
 Images may be used by the Institute on its websites and in digital and print communications in ways that promote architecture and the Australian architectural profession.

-Entrants are required to select a 'hero' shot of the project which is the image that the Institute will favour over others in any promotional media.
+Entrants are required to select a landscape 'hero' shot of the project which is the image that the Institute will favour over others in any promotional media.
 Please note that external media will not necessarily favour the hero image.
 Please upload this photo as your first image (labelling it with number 'OO' at start of file name).
 If this image is deemed inappropriate the Institute will select an alternative image.
 At least one image should be in a landscape, 16:9 ratio format.

-Before uploading, please label all images as such; Imagenumber_EntryID_Project_Practice_Photographer.jpg For example: 01_53-heritage_JonesResidence_ABCArch_XYZ Photographers.jpg
+Before uploading, please label all images as such; Imagenumber\EntryID\Project\Practice\Photographer.jpg

+For example: O1\53-heritage\JonesResidence\ABCArch\XYZ Photographers.jpg